Field Crew Member

 Wilderness Skills Institute attendance

 Once the season starts, all field crews may address projects including, but not limited to:

 Erosion control (installation of water bars, grade dips, log or stone steps, etc.)

-Reestablishing trail tread
+Reestablishing trail surface

 Brushing trail corridors and removing downed trees